iluwatar/java-design-patterns/feature-toggle/README.md

 ---
-title: "Feature Toggle Design Pattern in Java: Dynamic Feature Management Guide"
+title: "Feature Toggle Pattern in Java: Managing Features in Production Seamlessly"
+shortTitle: Feature Toggle
 description: "Learn how to implement the Feature Toggle design pattern in Java.
 This guide covers dynamic feature management, benefits, use cases, and practical examples to help you enhance your software development process."
 category: Behavioral
 language: en